toege/java-tdd-oop-concrete-dependency-injection/README.md

 ## Extension

+Refactor the classes so that you are passing in instances of the Game class rather than instantiating them inside the Computer class modify any corresponding tests to make them work.
+Create a new branch for this.

-Refactor the classes and any tests that use them so that they exhibit encapsulation and abstraction more fully and add any other improvements that you can think of.
+Refactor the classes and any tests that use them so that they exhibit encapsulation and abstraction more fully.

 ## Next Steps